 Some medical marijuana applicants get a doctor’s certification, fill out all the necessary forms, and are ready to submit before they encounter one final issue: they forgot about the program fee.

-It costs $50 to apply for an Arkansas medical marijuana card, and you will need to include your payment with your online application.
+An Arkansas medical marijuana card costs $50 to apply for, and you will need to include your payment with your online application.
 You can pay your fee via debit or credit card.

 After you pay and submit your documents, all you need to do is wait -- and upon approval, you can print your cannabis card and purchase medical marijuana at any Arkansas dispensary!

 Looking for help navigating the Arkansas medical marijuana process?
 The Sanctuary Wellness Institute offers evaluations from licensed Arkansas medical marijuana doctors who can evaluate your qualifying condition and issue you the certification necessary to apply for a cannabis card.

 Contact us today to schedule your evaluation.
 As always, our friendly staff are available to answer any questions you may have.